Outside-the-box quantum computing used for materials of the future

 16. 09.
 2024

-The trial-and-error method has long been the modus operandi for developing stronger and more flexible metallic materials.
+The trial-and-error method has long been the modus operandi for developing stronger and more ductile metallic materials.
 Computational technology has greatly accelerated and simplified their advancement.
 However, even the most powerful computers have their limits.
 Materials physicist Martin Friák sees the future in quantum computing, which holds the key to overcoming these obstacles.

 During ancient times, blacksmiths were not just craftsmen – in villages, they often also acted as dentists or horse healers, and in some places, people even regarded them as protectors against evil spirits or sorcerers.
 After all, blacksmiths could “work magic” with fire, transforming the shape of metals and modifying their properties.

 Until recent times, the “alchemy” of working with metal alloys was still very much alive.
 Metallurgists would prepare up to hundreds of experimental samples with different combinations of elements, and other specialists would then measure and test their properties.
 This conventional process was relatively time-consuming, expensive, and inefficient.
-With a bit of luck, it occasionally resulted in brilliant, innovative materials, but more often than not, the experimental samples ended up in the bin.
+With a bit of luck, it occasionally resulted in brilliant, innovative materials, but more often than not, the experimental samples ended up in the trash.

 The theory-driven development of new materials is followed by their preparation and detailed structural analysis.
 Electron microscopy methods allow magnification almost down to the scale of individual atoms but require special samples (see image).

-Like pieces of LEGO
+Like LEGO bricks

 The advent of computational modeling, which saw a boom in the late 20th century, helped reduce the number of unsuccessful experiments.
 It’s no longer necessary to produce large numbers of experimental samples as before, since theoretical materials physicists can now model substances on a computer to identify the most promising ones.
 Only those then make it to the experimental stage.
 This has streamlined the entire development process for new materials.